-On February 26, 2021 the Company ended the stabilization process, and the above-mentioned liability and asset have been derecognized.
-The Company repurchased via Stabilization Manager its own shares in the total number of 3,331,668 in the price range PLN 38.4000 - 49.9850 (USD 10.35 - USD 13.51).
-The remuneration of the Stabilization Manager was treated as a share-based payment in accordance with IFRS 2 because the amount of the remuneration was based on the value of the shares.
+On February 26, 2021 the Company ended the stabilization process, which started upon the initial public offering on February 19, 2021, and the above-mentioned liability and asset have been derecognized.
+The Company repurchased, via Stabilization Manager, its own shares in the total number of 3,331,668 in the price range PLN 38.4000-49.9850 (USD 10.35-13.51).
+The repurchased shares were recognized as a decrease in equity (treasury shares) in the total amount of USD 43,976 thousand, calculated as the number of shares repurchased, multiplied by the price per share plus the remuneration paid to Stabilization Manager representing the transaction cost of this capital transaction.